epsilonzc/epsilonzc.github.io/_news/intern2025_day1.md

 related_posts: false
 ---

-I am starting my summer internship as an Applied Scientist @ Amazon.
-So excited to return to the team and meet everyone!
+I am starting my summer internship as an Applied Scientist @Amazon.
+So excited to return to the team and meet everyone again!